 No matter what kind of cat you have, it's important to find a litter box that fits their needs.
 Taking into account factors such as age and size can help you make the best decision when it comes to finding the perfect litter box for your cat.

 Let's dig a little deeper into the best litter box for each kind of cat.

-No cat is average, of course.
-Each of our pets is unique and special.
-But, an average-sizes cat weights 8-11 pounds, and size is a big part of what matters when choosing a box.
+An average-sizes cat weights 8-11 pounds, and size is a big part of what matters when choosing a box.
 The ideal litter box will be as long as your cat (tail extended) and as wide as your cat's length (tail not extended).
 It should also be high enough to prevent litter scatter or urine shots from high-peeing pets.

 Now for the big question: covered litter box or uncovered litter box?

 For all the conversation this question draws online, the answer is pretty simple — whichever box your cat will use.
 About 85% of cats willingly use a covered box.
 That's great because the cover helps control both litter scatter and litter box odors.
 But if your cat prefers to go proudly, right out in the open, then an open-top box will work fine.

 Odor control really isn't that complicated.
 You can sprinkle baking soda in your litter, or invest in an activated charcoal filter kit.
 Just be sure to avoid scented litters, artificial sprays, or plug-ins that could make your cat sick.